What is a Toggle Clamp?

 Not sure which clamp to use?

 No problem.
-We know there’s a huge range to choose from.
+We know there’s a huge range of clamps, presses etc to choose from.
 If you answer a few quick questions about your project and clamp requirements, our interactive clamp selector tool will suggest the best options for you.

 More Information on Specifying Which Type of Toggle Clamp You Need